Movatterモバイル変換

 The economic connection of theOhio Country to theEast was significantly increased in 1818 when theNational Road being built westward fromCumberland, Maryland, reachedWheeling, Virginia, (nowWest Virginia), providing an easier overland connection from thePotomac River to the Ohio River.[55]
 TheWheeling Suspension Bridge was built over the river at Wheeling from 1847 to 1849, making the trip west easier.
 For a brief time, until 1851, it was the world's largest suspension bridge.
 The bridge survived theAmerican Civil War, after having been improved in 1859.
 It was renovated again in 1872, and remains in use as the oldest vehicular suspension bridge in the U.S.

 Louisville was founded in 1778 as a military encampment onCorn Island (now submerged) by General George Rogers Clark at the only major natural navigational barrier on the river, theFalls of the Ohio.
 The Falls were a series of rapids where the river dropped 26 feet (7.9 m) in a stretch of about 2 miles (3.2 km).
 In this area, the river flowed over hard, fossil-rich beds oflimestone.
 The outpost was moved that same year to the south shore whereFort-on-Shore was constructed.
-It proved insufficient within 3 years, and the mightyFort Nelson was constructed upriver.
+It proved insufficient within three years, and the mightyFort Nelson was constructed upriver.
 The town of Louisville was chartered in 1780, in honor of King Louis XVI of France.
 The firstlocks on the river – theLouisville and Portland Canal – were built between 1825 and 1830 to circumnavigate the falls.
 Fears that Louisville's transshipment industry would collapse proved ill-founded: but the increasing size of steamships and barges on the river meant that the outdated locks could serve only the smallest vessels until well after theCivil War when improvements were made.
 TheU.S.
 Army Corps of Engineers improvements were expanded again in the 1960s, forming the present-dayMcAlpine Locks and Dam.

-Nineteenth century
+19th century

 During the nineteenth century, emigrants from Virginia, North Carolina and Kentucky traveled by the river and settled along its northern bank.
 Known asbutternuts, they formed the dominant culture in the southern portions of Ohio, Indiana and Illinois with a society that was primarilySouthern in culture.
 Largely devoted to agricultural pursuits, they shipped much of their produce along the river to ports such as Cincinnati.[56]